-Democrats block Gorsuch, Trump's Supreme Court pick
+Republicans go 'nuclear' to shut down Senate block of top court pick Gorsuch

 The filibuster in one form or another dates back to the 19th century but assumed its current form in the 1970s.

 While Democrats opposed the rule change and accused Republicans of a power grab, it was the Democrats who first resorted to the nuclear option when they controlled the Senate in 2013.
-They barred filibusters for executive branch nominees and federal judges aside from Supreme Court justices but still allowed it for Supreme Court nominees and legislation.
-The Republican-backed rule change maintains the ability to filibuster legislation.
+In the face of Republican filibusters of Obama appointments, they barred filibusters for executive branch nominees and federal judges aside from Supreme Court justices but still allowed it for Supreme Court nominees and legislation.

+The Republican-backed rule change on Thursday maintains the ability to filibuster legislation.

 Experts said eliminating the filibuster for Supreme Court appointments could make it more likely that presidents, with little incentive to choose centrist justices who could attract support from the other party, will pick ideologically extreme nominees in the future.

-Ending the filibuster would make it easier for future Supreme Court nominees to be confirmed when the president and Senate leadership belong to the same party.
+Ending the filibuster also would make it easier for future Supreme Court nominees to be confirmed when the president and Senate leadership belong to the same party.

-Ahead of the vote, about 20 protesters with a group called Democracy Spring held a sit-in demonstration at one of the Senate’s office buildings, chanting, “Stop Gorsuch” as police officers surrounded and then arrested some of them.Report Typo/Error
+With the failure of Republican healthcare legislation in Congress and with federal courts blocking the president’s ban on people from several Muslim-majority nations from entering the United States, securing Gorsuch’s confirmation took on even greater importance for Trump, who took office in January.Report Typo/Error